CameronCurrie/LJproject/README.txt

 	<density> <temperature> <timestep> <numberofsteps> <numberofparticles>

-For optimal results of the code, a timestep of =< 0.002 should be used with a number of steps ~2000.
-The code can take a several minutes to run especially with high particle number.
+For optimal results of the code, a timestep of =< 0.005 should be used with a number of steps ~2000.
+The code can take a several minutes to run especially with a particle number of 32, more particles will take significantly longer.
 Several graphs will also be saved with names corresponding to what they show.
 Correct usage of this in the terminal is shown below:

 	python MDCore.py <outputfilename>.xyz <initialconditions>.txt